codefresh-io/cf-argo-old/README.md

 1. [Install](https://pre-commit.com/#1-install-pre-commit):
    `brew install pre-commit`
 1. [Install the git hook scripts](https://pre-commit.com/#3-install-the-git-hook-scripts):
-   `pre-commit install -t pre-commit pre-push`
+   `pre-commit install -t pre-commit -t pre-push`

 ### Bumping template repository version:
 By default the cli will use the repository set in the makefile as `BASE_GIT_URL` as the base template repository, when there is a new version of the template repository, you need to release a new version of the installer and bump the version of the `BASE_GIT_URL` in the makefile.
 The base repository can also be controlled with the hidden flag `--base-repo`.